 Region North America

-C ountry Mexico
+Country Mexico

-404 = GDV Rank 135/180
+2010 CDI Rank 138/180

-2017 CPI Score 29
+2018 CPI Score 28/100

 The Law on Bribery Bribery of Domestic Officials Relevant Statutes and Governmental Guidelines Mexican Political Constitution (Constitución Política de los Estados Unidos Mexicanos).
-In 2016, the laws regulating Mexico's new national anti-corruption system were published in the Federal Official Gazette (Diario Official de la Federación) (the "Decree").
-The purpose of the new national anti-corruption system is to coordinate the efforts of all Mexican governmental bodies at the federal, state, and municipal levels that are involved in anti-corruption enforcement.
+In 2016, the laws regulating Mexico's new national anti-corruption system were published in the Federal Official Gazette (Diario Oficial de la Federación) ("Decreve").
+The purpose of the national anti-corruption of System is to coordinate the efforts of all Mexican governmental bodies at the federal, state, and municipal levels that are involved in anti-corruption enforcement.
 These laws apply to both public servants and private parties, including companies and their directors, officers, and employees.
-The Decree included newly enacted laws as well as amendments to existing laws and resulted in the establishment of the most far-reaching anti-corruption enforcement system to date in Mexico.
-Laws under the national anti-corruption system include: Federal Criminal Code (Código Penal Federal) General Law on Administrative Accountability (Ley General de Responsabilidades Administrativas) General Law of the National Anti-Corruption System (Ley General del Sistema Nacional Anticorrupción) Organic Law of the Administrative Justice Federal Court (Ley Orgánica del Tribunal Federal de Justicia Administrativa) Federal Accounting and the Accountability Law (Ley de Fiscalización y Rendición de Cuentas de la Federación) Statutory Law of the Attorney General's Office (Ley Orgánica de la Procuraduria General de la República) Bribery is punishable under both criminal and administrative laws at the Federal and State level.
+The Decree resulted in the establishment of the most far-reaching anti-corruption enforcement system to date in Mexico.
+The laws under the national anti-corruption system include: • Federal Criminal Code (Código Penal Federal) • General Law on Administrative Accountability (Ley General de Responsabilidades Administrativas) • General Law of the National Anti-Corruption System (Ley General del Sistema Nacional Anticorrupción) • Organic Law of the Administrative Justice Federal Court (Ley Orgánica del Tribunal Federal de Instituca Administrativa) • Federal Accounting and the Accountability Law (Ley de Fiscalización y Rendición de Cuentas de la Federación) • Organic Law of the Federal Administration (Ley Orgánica de la Administración Pública Federal) • Statutory Law of the Attorney General's Office (Ley Orgánica de la Procuraduria General de la República) • Bribery is punishable under both criminal and administrative laws at the Federal and State level.
 Criminal liability: Under the Federal Criminal Code (Código Penal Federal), it is a crime (Art.
-222): For any individual to give, promise or deliver any benefit to a public servant, in order to induce the public servant to take any action or refrain from taking an action related to his/her duties.
-For a Public servant to, directly or indirectly, illegally request or receive for his/her own benefit or for the benefit of a third party, money or any other benefit, o
+222): • For any individual to give, promise, or deliver any benefit to a public servant, in order to induce the public servant to take any action or refrain from taking an action related to his/her duties. • For a public servant to take any action or refrain from taking an action related to his/her duties. • For a public servant